IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-live-streaming-configure-channels-live-events-v2.md

 ---
-articleid: "apollo-mediaservices-live-streaming-configure-channels-live-events"
-cloudenvironments: "blackforest,fairfax,mooncake,public,usnat,ussec"
+title: no title mediaservices-live-streaming-configure-channels-live-events-v2.md
-description: "Use our guidance to learn how to configure live streaming, including supported live encoders, using live events in the v3 API, and more." ms.author: inhenkel"juliako,jiayali,inhenkel"
+description: Use our guidance to learn how to configure live streaming, including supported live encoders, using live events in the v3 API, and more. ms.author: juliako,jiayali,inhenkel
-ownershipid: "StorageMediaEdge_Media"
-title:  "Configure live streaming"
-problemids: ""
-productpesids: "14885"
-resourcerequired: "False"
-resourcetags:
-selfhelptype: "apollo"
+authors: no authors mediaservices-live-streaming-configure-channels-live-events-v2.md
+author: IngridAtMicrosoft
-supporttopicids: "35ba9292-e626-9c0b-fb2c-be68ffcf4e97" author: IngridAtMicrosoft ms.service: media-services
+ms.service: media-services
+ms.date: 08/5/2022
 ---

+<properties
+  articleid="apollo-mediaservices-live-streaming-configure-channels-live-events"
+  cloudenvironments="blackforest,fairfax,mooncake,public,usnat,ussec"
+  description="Use our guidance to learn how to configure live streaming, including supported live encoders, using live events in the v3 API, and more." ms.author="juliako,jiayali,inhenkel" ownershipid="StorageMediaEdge_Media" pagetitle="Configure live streaming" problemids="" productpesids="14885" resourcerequired="False" resourcetags="" selfhelptype="apollo" supporttopicids="35ba9292-e626-9c0b-fb2c-be68ffcf4e97" />
 # How to configure live streaming?

 ## Learn to configure live streaming